This guide will show you how to use the Bisq DAO’s governance mechanism by walking you through the process of making a proposal and voting.

 Governance tab of the

-DAO screen, you’ll find a form to make a new proposal.
-Simply fill the form and hit
+DAO screen, you’ll find the form to make a new proposal.
+Pick the type of proposal you want to make from the dropdown, fill the form, and hit

-Once you’re done making a proposal, you can sit back and relax until voting starts.
+When you’re done, you can sit back and relax until voting starts.

 You can see all proposals in the current voting cycle in the